-People who are serious about social media (and less than concerned — or naive — about their privacy) are good for always letting us know how life is treating them.
+People who are serious on their social media (and less than concerned — or naïve — about their privacy) are good for always letting us know how life is treating them.
 Posting mood updates, random thoughts of the moment, photos of meal plates and ‘checking-in’ are all part of the routine, whether at home or away.

-You do all this updating with the assumption that the reader has our best interest in mind.
+All this updating is done with the assumption that the reader has our best interest in mind.
 Sometimes, the exact opposite is the case.
 It’s tough to swallow that we may have made some bad choices when accepting Friend requests.
 It’s IMPOSSIBLE to ‘know’ all of your social media followers and their intentions.
 And it’s IMPOSSIBLE to know the intentions of the people your Friends know.